AJackTi/Python-Example-and-Project/README.md

-# Python
+# Python Beginner
+My email: dtrong97vn@gmail.com(Please contact me if there are any problems.)

 Store project python

 I have some projects when i learn in university.

 Hope to help you!

-Tks for visiting.
+Thanks for visiting my gitthub